 Recent developments in techniques used to control inventories and production by means of statistical analysis of problems, simulation techniques, and mechanized execution of inventory and production control functions.
 Prerequisite: I.En.
-415.
+415 or equivalent.

 616. Advanced Industrial Analysis.
 (3-0).
 Credit 3.
-II, S
+II

 Designed for combining engineering principles with applied statistics in order to provide student with mechanics for analysis of industrial experimentation.
 Emphasis placed upon applications of principles of I.En.
 414, 613, 614 and the planning required for proper use of those techniques.
-Prerequisite: I.En.
-613 or equivalent.
+Prerequisites: I.En.
+414, 613, 614.

 617. Maintainability Engineering I. (3-0).
 Credit 3.
-I, S
+I, II

 Designed to make engineering applications of techniques developed in I.En.
-414 and 614 to problems in analysis of systems maintainability.
+414, 415, 420, and 614 to problems in analysis of systems maintainability.
 Will involve model development and analysis in addition to industrial problems in maintainability areas.
 Prerequisites: I.En.
-414, 614 or equivalent.
+414, 415, 420, and 614 or equivalent.

 618. Maintainability Engineering II.
 (3-0).
 Credit 3.
-II, S
+II